stanleydv12/ginx/README.md

 `ginx` is a high-performance HTTP reverse proxy written in Go, leveraging low-level Linux syscalls like `epoll` for efficient asynchronous I/O. Inspired by NGINX, it provides a minimal yet powerful async architecture with configurable load balancing.

-> ⚠️ This project is a work in progress (WIP).
-It's being built for learning, performance experimentation, and infrastructure tooling.
+> 📖 It's being built for learning, performance experimentation, and infrastructure tooling.

 ---